dhanifudin/sumo-lab/README.md

 - Put the `ns2mobility.tcl` into your home of ns3
 - Copy the `sources/aodv/examples/aodv.cc` into `<ns3-home>/src/aodv/examples/aodv.cc`
-- Run the ns3 simulation by using following command
+- Run the ns3 simulation by using the following command

 ```bash
 ./waf --run aodv --vis